 That being said, I do hope you find the right 17hmr scope for your rifle.

-What To Consider Before Buying Scope For 17 HMR
+What To Consider Before Buying 17 HMR Scopes

 The 17HMR is the perfect cartridge for exterminating those pesky varmints that invade our homes.
-But is this all its good for?
+But is this all it’s good for?
 As a hunter and a gun enthusiast, I have come to appreciate the cartridge’s usefulness in the shooting range.
 And with enough practice and a good scope, it is possible to hit targets from 300 yards.
 Because what it lacks in stopping power the 17hmr makes up for in long-range and accuracy.
-But which is the right scope for 17 hmr?
+But which are the right scopes for 17 hmr?

 What you plan on using your .17 HMR chambered rifle will determine the kind of scope to get.
 However, there are certain basic components to always look at.